Heinkel He 219 Uhu: Prototypes

 Construction of the prototype was started in February 1942; however, one month later, work was set back when Daimler reported that the intended DB 603G engine would not be ready in time and an alternative engine arrangement was necessary.
-Even still, DB 603 engines did not arrive until August 1942, and the prototype made its maiden flight until 6 November 1942.
+Even then, DB 603 engines did not arrive until August 1942, and the prototype didn't make its maiden flight until 6 November 1942.
 When Kammhuber saw the prototype on 19 November, he was so impressed that he immediately ordered it into production over Milch's objections.
 Milch, who had rejected the He 219 in January, was enraged.

 During early January 1943, a series of competitive trials were flown between the second prototype of the He 219 and the Junkers Ju 188; these were inconclusive.
 One problem was that the He 219 possessed less stability than desired; to overcome this, Heinkel offered a cash prize to engineers to develop corrective measures.
 In March 1943, a more comprehensive series of tests were conducted in which the He 219 proved to be superior to both the Ju 188 and the Dornier Do 217.
 The same month, the He 219 programme was dealt a major blow when Heinkel's works at Rostock were struck by an RAF bombing raid which, amongst other things, destroyed three-quarters of the drawings; soon afterwards, the design office was transferred to Vienna.